 Welcome, I’m Jamie.
 I work with clients online, by telephone and face-to-face (indoors and outdoors).
-I offer a free 30 minute consultation online so that we can get a sense of what it might feel like to work together.
+I offer a free 30 minute consultation so that we can get a sense of what it might feel like to work together.
 I currently have space for online and telephone working on a Tuesday and there is a wait to work face-to-face on a Monday.

 You are really welcome to get in touch to find out more.
 I will always respond to emails and aim to do this within a week, please check your spam or junk email folder as replies may be there.

 As well as the life experiences I bring to my practice, I have several years’ experience as a volunteer listener with Samaritans in addition to volunteering at a bereavement service for over two years.
 In addition, I have volunteered at a cancer support service.
 I am an accredited member of the Non-Religious Pastoral Support Network and volunteer with Merseycare.
 My experience prior to counselling has been in education as a teacher and leading a team of student support where I offered coaching to students and staff.
 I also have experience of community advice work with young people and consultancy work supporting health professionals.